antim0118/VTF-Version-Changer-7.5-to-7.4/README.md

 # VTF Version Changer (7.5 to 7.4)
-This program solves the problem "File version 7.5 does not match 7.0 to 7.4" by version version to 7.4.
+This program solves the problem "File version 7.5 does not match 7.0 to 7.4" by changing version to 7.4.

 upd 2020: this software might be useless because last vtfedit version can now can open 7.5 vtfs. but there's update anyway.